dillionverma/llm.report/README.md

 ### OpenAI API Analytics

+No-code solution to analyze your OpenAI API costs and token usage.

 <a href="https://docs.llm.report/features/openai">
   <img alt="llm.report – an open-source logging and analytics platform for OpenAI: Log your ChatGPT API requests, analyze costs, and improve your prompts." src="https://cdn.llm.report/openai-demo.gif" width="100%">
 </a>

 ### Logs

+Log your OpenAI API requests / responses and analyze them to improve your prompts.

 <a href="https://docs.llm.report/features/logs">
   <img alt="llm.report – an open-source logging and analytics platform for OpenAI: Log your ChatGPT API requests, analyze costs, and improve your prompts." src="https://cdn.llm.report/logs-demo.gif" width="100%">
 </a>

 ### User Analytics

+Calculate the cost per user for your AI app.

 <a href="https://docs.llm.report/features/users">
   <img alt="llm.report – an open-source logging and analytics platform for OpenAI: Log your ChatGPT API requests, analyze costs, and improve your prompts." src="https://cdn.llm.report/users-demo.gif" width="100%">